D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 - See GitHub page for additional info on scripts and tweaks.
 - This mod supports any mods using the engines of supported games.
-- Older EEs that don't support v2.0+ opcodes are treated the same as original BG2 engine.
+- Older EEs that don't support v2.0+ features are treated the same as original BG2 engine.

 --